divyeshbalar/PctPracticeProblems/README.md

 # PctPracticeProblems

-This repository contains my programming practice problems coded in java
+This repository contains my programming practice problems from concordia university PCT question which are coded in java

+Personal Eclipse workspace